Pylons/pyramid/docs/authorintro.rst

 Tutorials

-  Each tutorial builds a sample application or implements a concept and describes the concept in terms of the example.
+  Each tutorial builds a sample application or implements a set of concepts with a sample; it then describes the application or concepts in terms of the sample.
 You should read the tutorials if you want a guided tour of :mod:`repoze.bfg`.

 Reference

-  The API documentation is reference material related to the :mod:`repoze.bfg` API.
-Use it while you're developing a :mod:`repoze.bfg` application.
+  Two parts form the reference section: the API documentation and :term:`ZCML` directive documentation.
+These parts provide convenient reference material related to developing a :mod:`repoze.bfg` application.

 .. index::